muditag007/Python-Webcoket/README.md

 # Python-Webcoket
-Creatin a websocket server using python
+Creating a websocket server using python